esheeep/notes/md/websec/js_analysis.md

 ### Sources
 `URLSearchParams`
 `location.*`
-- location.assign
+- `location.assign`
-- location.replace
+- `location.replace`
 - `search on vscode `location\.``
+`window.open`
+`cookies`
+`localstorage`/`sessionstorage` - can be source and sink

 ### Sinks
 `windows.location.href` always check CSP - or some location relate sink use js uri to direct to that
+`innerhtml`
+`.html`
+`unsafe templating`
+`dangerouslysethtml`
+`createElement (iframe, a, script, etc)`

+Example
+Set a query parameter in the url, query get embedded into the script source dynamically.
+Then break out of the query parameter value context, define another query parameter, that query parameter with a specific marketing url allow insert to js to a dynamically created js.

 Examples
 Got XSS on a site use that to set cookie